Driver's license: Kazakhstan

+Licenses are valid for a fixed period and may require renewal or updating in case of changes in vehicle categories or personal information.
+Digital licenses are recognized by law and can be used in lieu of physical cards when interacting with authorities.

 North Macedonia

 The minimum age to obtain a driving licence is 16 years.
-During the first two years after obtaining the licence the driver is called a beginner (Macedonian: почетник) and has limited rights concerning driving speed and when he/she can drive without a co-driver in the front seat who doesn't have a drivers licence (until 23:00).
+During the first two years after obtaining the licence the driver is called a beginner (Macedonian: почетник) and has limited rights concerning driving speed and when he/she can drive without a co-driver in the front seat who does not have a drivers licence (until 23:00).
 Beginning in 2007, the driving licence format was changed from a pink booklet to a credit-card sized card.

 Russia

 Russia was one of the first countries to create a driving licence.
 In 1895, the mayor of Saint Petersburg, Baron von Wahl issued permits to ride “motorised bicycles.”
 The year following, the Minister of Railways and Communication laid down the first code for cars.
 Russia's first licences were issued in 1900 by Saint Petersburg authorities, and Russia joined an international convention in 1909.
 However, due to a relatively small number of cars, the attempts to create a standardized Russian licence were rather sporadic and limited to major urban areas.
-No comprehensive system of driver licensing was present until 1936, when the Soviet government organized and standardized traffic and driving regulations, with the statewide system regulated by specialized police authorities.
+No comprehensive system of driver licensing was present until 1936, when the Soviet government organized and standardized traffic and driving regulations, with the statewide system regulated by specialized police authorities (GAI).

 Russia employs a system of driver's licences very similar to the EU standard.
-Since 2014 there are 14 main categories that require a driving licence: A, A1, B, B1, C, C1, D, D1, BE, CE, C1E, DE, D1E, M and two additional categories: Tm (tram) and Tb (trolleybus).
+Since 2014, there are 14 main categories that require a driving licence: A, A1, B, B1, C, C1, D, D1, BE, CE, C1E, DE, D1E, M and two additional categories: Tm (tram) and Tb (trolleybus).

 The current licence style, introduced in 2011, is a laminated plastic card similar to the European driving licence card in dimensions and outward appearance, with the bearer's photo and name (in Latin and Cyrillic scripts), place/date of issue, allowed categories, and signature.
 The reverse of the card features a detailed list of allowed categories.
 This new style is fully compliant with the Vienna Convention on Road Traffic, and therefore is acceptable in all its signatory states and countries.
 Older credit-card-style and booklet-style licenses are also occasionally seen although they are no longer issued and are increasingly rare as a result.
 The Russian driving licence is also sometimes supplemented by a special card called "временное разрешение" (temporary permission), which serves for registering offense points and as a temporary licence if the primary license has been seized by the authorities for serious traffic offenses.
 This supplement has been abolished and reinstated a countless number of times as the views of the traffic police change.